 NODE.JS DEVELOPMENT FOR ENTERPRISE WEB APPLICATIONS

-Node.js has easily gained its market share as it meets the real needs for enterprise web development.
+Node.js has easily gained its market share as it meets the real needs of enterprise web development.
 This approach is acknowledged due to the next aspects:

 In order to build service-oriented architecture and improve modularity, developers structure the apps with the help of microservices.
 Single-threaded approaches in Node.js allows the server to respond without the blocking mechanism or the return data of the previous API.
-In fact, servers are capable to handle all the coming requests.
+In fact, servers are capable of handling all the coming requests.

 NODE.JS VS JAVA FOR THE ENTERPRISE WEB APPLICATIONS DEVELOPMENT

-When it comes to the technical side, it requires a comprehensive review of technologies’ capabilities.
+When it comes to the technical side, it requires a comprehensive review of the technologies capabilities.
 We’ve already mentioned enough aspects for a valid comparison to be made.
-Yet let’s emphasize key factors to enlighten us to the Java vs Node.js backend comparison.
+Yet let’s emphasize key factors to enlighten us about the Java vs Node.js backend comparison.